biocore/mmvec/README.md

 Note that this option may not work in cluster environments, it maybe workwhile to pip install within a virtual environment.
 It is possible to pip install mmvec within a conda environment, including qiime2 conda environments.
 However, pip and conda are known to have compatibility issues, so proceed with caution.

+# Input data

+The two basic tables required to run mmvec are:

+- Metabolite counts (.biom): A table with metabolites in rows and samples in columns.
+- Microbe abundance (.biom): A relative abundance table with microbial species in rows and samples in columns.

 # Getting started

 To get started you can run a quick example as follows.
 This will learn microbe-metabolite vectors (mmvec)